-Eric Stetson (Co-Founder of the CUA; Board member from May 2007 to present; Executive Director from May 2007 to December 2010).
+Eric Stetson (Co-Founder of the CUA; Board member from May 2007 through December 2017; Executive Director from May 2007 to December 2010).
 Eric is the author of a 2008 book, Christian Universalism: God’s Good News For All People.
-He has served in various capacities at Universalist National Memorial Church in Washington D.C., including as an adult study group curriculum developer and teacher, liturgist, and guest preacher.
 His spiritual journey has taken him through the Baha’i Faith, the Assemblies of God, Unity, and the Unitarian Universalist Association.
-Eric works as an editor for an interfaith book publishing company, and is the founder and president of Grantcoin, a charitable alternative currency that is distributed as a universal basic income.
+He is an ordained CUA minister and has served in various capacities at Universalist National Memorial Church in Washington D.C., including as an adult study group curriculum developer and teacher, liturgist, and guest preacher.
+Eric works as a freelance writer, editor, and organizational development consultant, and leads an online ministry at UniversalRestoration.org.

 Rev. Kalen Fristad (Co-Founder of the CUA; Board member from May 2007 through December 2016; Board Chair from May 2007 through December 2012; President from May 2007 through 2016) has been a United Methodist minister in Iowa for over 40 years.
 He is the author of the 2003 book, Destined For Salvation: God’s Promise to Save Everyone.
 Rev. Fristad traveled the country full time with his wife, Darlene, from 2003 to 2006, speaking at churches and other groups, proclaiming the hopeful message of salvation for all people.
 Following then, he served churches half time, while spending half time speaking on the road.
 He retired from the parish ministry in 2013, but continues to travel the country speaking on universalism.
 Over the years he has spoken at more than 300 churches of various denominations across our country, as well as Canada and England.